Tiger King breezes over one of the weirdest parts of the Joe Exotic story: Joe Exotic was a cop.

 Tiger King catalogues the emotional and physical carnage that followed, from Joe Exotic’s attempt at reality TV stardom to his rivalry with Baskin to his multiple marriages and complicated business relationships.

 It’s the last kind of life you would imagine for a one-time teenage chief of police, but that’s the twisted wonder of Tiger King.

-You can read the full Texas Monthly profile here, and stream Tiger King on Netflix now.
+You can read the full Texas Monthly profile here and stream Tiger King on Netflix.